Spanish Mortgage Calculator

-Use the Spanish mortgage calculator for a quick and easy way to calculate your monthly mortgage payments.
-Just enter the mortgage amount you wish to borrow, the term over which you intend to pay it off and the interest rate.
-Then hit the ‘Calculate’ button.
+Use our Spanish mortgage calculator for a quick and easy way to calculate your monthly mortgage payments.
+Just enter the mortgage amount you wish to borrow, the term over which you intend to pay it off, and the interest rate – then hit the ‘Calculate’ button.

-Interest rates vary but we recommend that you use our standard exclusive rate mortgage deal of 2.20% to do your initial mortgage calculations.
-Speak to us to see if you qualify for one of our white label market-leading Spanish mortgage products.
+Spanish mortgage interest rates vary, but we recommend you use our standard exclusive rate mortgage deal of 2.20% for your initial mortgage calculations.
+Speak to us to find out if you qualify for one of our white label market-leading Spanish mortgage products.

-If you would like a Spanish mortgage quotation specific to your particular set of circumstances then please get in contact with one of our Spanish qualified mortgage advisers (ICI’s) for a free consultation.
+If you would like a Spanish mortgage quotation specific to your individual circumstances, please get in touch with one of our Spanish qualified mortgage advisers (ICIs) for a free consultation.
 We’ll gladly advise you on the Spanish mortgage options available to you.

-We will never ask you to put any specific or sensitive fiscal information in any of our online communication vehicles and we caution you in doing so with any other finance companies.
+We will never ask you to provide sensitive fiscal information in any of our online communications, and we caution you against doing so with any other financial companies.

-Mortgage Brokers in Spain are required to be qualified and regulated, however, there are some companies that operate who are not.
-To be sure of obtaining safe and regulated good quality Spanish mortgage advice please contact us at Fluent Finance Abroad.
+Mortgage brokers in Spain are legally required to be qualified and regulated, but some operating companies are not.
+To be sure of obtaining safe and well-informed Spanish mortgage advice, please contact us at Fluent Finance Abroad.

-The figures given by the Spanish mortgage calculator must only be used as a guide.
-If you require a more specific idea on monthly cost please feel free to contact us and speak to one of our consultants for an independent view on the best Spanish mortgage package for your particular set of circumstances.
+Please note that the figures given by the Spanish mortgage calculator are only a guide.
+If you require a more specific figure for your monthly costs, speak to one of our consultants for an independent opinion on the best Spanish mortgage package for your particular needs.

 Simply click below to input your figures.